Crossing The Line Festival 2022

 7:30pm

-Initiated in the NYC summer of 2021, The Encounter blossomed from the celebratory energy and humble gratitude of choreographer Kimberly Bartosik’s return to the studio post-quarantine.
-The work is an encounter with oneself, as we dig our lives out of the pandemic.
+The Encounter blossomed in 2021 from the celebratory energy of choreographer Kimberly Bartosik’s return to the studio post-quarantine.
+The work is an encounter with oneself, pulling from what we are currently carrying in our bodies—grief, hope, fear, desire, newfound power—and pairs it with our dreams in this moment of reconciliation with time.

 BAM in association with FIAF’s Crossing The Line Festival